maxloopinmok/weekly-report/37 - 2026 Monday January 12 to Sunday January 18.md

     - Blog about investment analysis based on stocks data
         - scrape data
         - adjust data and save to xlsx, pdf, csv, png
+            - top 60 requires sorting data into top 60
+            - take top 60, use AI chat to convert to code
+            - scrape two sets of top 60 data
         - AI chat to analyse and comment and post to Blog
         - Publicise on LinkedIn and Facebook
 - https://sites.google.com/view/somethingusefulfrommaxloo/